- Initial versions of the mapping method can be seen as far back as in Leonardo Da Vinci’s personal notes from the 15th century.

 Here’s what the example map looks like after adding some colors to the different categories of information:

 While it looks very basic, this is essentially the skeleton of a standard mapping note.
+Fill that in with any relevant bits and pieces of information from the materials you are studying and then you’ll have everything set and done.

 Review the mapped notes